SKIP TO CONTENT

 Make a Game Plan

-Sit down with a November/December calendar and start recording upcoming holiday events:
+Sit down with a November/December calendar and start recording upcoming holiday events.
+Here are a few questions to ask yourself in preparation.

 • Are you traveling?